Dealing with Tenant Damage to your Property in Ontario

 Evicting a Tenant Due to Property Damage

-Choosing to evict a tenant who has caused damage to your property is certainly a possibility.
+Choosing to evict a tenant who damages a rental property is certainly a possibility.
 However, ground your expectations.
 For example, in Ontario tenants have the right to automatically appeal a request for eviction made on the grounds of property damage.1

 The Eviction Process